VeryGoodOpenSource/very_good_workflows/site/docs/overview.md

 [GitHub workflows][github_workflows_link] are configurable, automated processes that can run at various points during the development process.
 For example, a workflow can run when a pull request is created or updated to perform various code quality checks before allowing the changes to be merged.

 Very Good Workflows is a collection of workflows that we use at VGV to run automated checks in our CI pipelines.
-While built for VGV projects, they can be used by anyone.
+While built by VGV to be used internally, they can be used by anyone.

 ## Quick Start 🚀